 Ready for a new campus?
 You worked hard for your degree—now put it to good use in one of our exciting entry-level opportunities.
 Whatever the role—whether it be writing code, making software enhancements, providing technical support, or coordinating and executing marketing programs—you'll be a key player in enabling people to do amazing things with geography and GIS technology.

 And just because you've graduated doesn't mean you'll stop learning.
 Through ongoing training and mentorship, networking, scholarships, and tuition reimbursement, you'll have many opportunities to grow a stable, successful career at Esri.

 Check out our current opportunities below.

-Internship opportunities are available at our headquarters in Redlands, California, as well as a number of other Esri offices.
-The program is open to both undergrad and grad students who are graduating in the current semester or will be returning to school in the fall.
+Internship opportunities are available at our headquarters in sunny Southern California as well as a number of other Esri offices.
+The program is open to both undergrad and grad students who are graduating in the spring semester or will be returning to school in the fall.
 Many Esri interns major in computer science, GIS, geography, or engineering, but we also have opportunities for marketing, English, business, law, and accounting majors.

 Student Assistantship Program

-As a student assistant, you'll gain a behind-the-scenes look at the annual Esri User Conference, the largest event of its kind, as well as the annual Esri Federal GIS Conference.
+As a student assistant, you'll gain a behind-the-scenes look at the Esri User Conference in San Diego, California, the largest event of its kind; the Esri Federal GIS Conference in Washington, DC; the Esri Developer Summit in Palm Springs, California; or the Esri Petroleum GIS Conference in Houston, Texas.
 There's no better way to be fully immersed in everything geospatial and to network with other students and GIS professionals from around the world.